pollfish/docs/android/universal.md

 <br/>
 <br/>
-### 9.1 - .indicatorPosition(int position)
+### 9.1 .indicatorPosition(int position)
-Sets the Position where you wish to place the Pollfish indicator.There are six different options:
+Sets Position where you wish to place the Pollfish indicator.
+There are six different options available:

 - Position.TOP_LEFT
 - Position.BOTTOM_LEFT